• Skip to primary navigation

 SafetyWing is, of course, not the only option available.
 Two other popular alternatives are World Nomads and Heymondo.

-Now that you’re covered and prepared for your trip, we can let you in on what to do in Bologna in 2 days.
-After all, there’s no time to lose!
+Now that you’re covered for your trip, we can let you in on what to do in Bologna in two days.
+There’s no time to lose!

 Bologna Itinerary: Day 1

-There’s really no sense starting your weekend in Bologna anywhere but the historical center of the city.
-This is where many of Bologna’s most impressive and meaningful landmarks can be found.
+There’s no sense starting your weekend in Bologna anywhere but the historic city center.
+This is where you’ll find many of Bologna’s most impressive and meaningful landmarks.

-Recommendation: If you want to learn a little bit more about the history of Bologna and get off the usual tourist trail, consider booking this private guided tour with a local.
+Recommendation: To get off the usual tourist trail and learn more about the history of Bologna, book this private tour with a local.
 The guides are super knowledgeable about their city and let you customize the tour to your own pace.
-Highly recommended!

 Piazza Maggiore

-Once in the square you’ll find a collection of medieval palaces, from the 13th century Palazzo Re Enzo to the city hall complex of Palazzo d’Accursio.
-Their impressive exteriors give the square quite a bit of character, but the real charm is the exquisite palace interiors.
-Also not to be missed here is the Biblioteca Salaborsa, a modern library built in the former stock exchange with an interesting mesh of design styles and a floor which is built so that you can see through to ancient city remains.
+When you reach Piazza Maggiore, you’ll find a collection of medieval palaces, from the 13th-century Palazzo Re Enzo to the city hall complex of Palazzo d’Accursio.
+Their impressive exteriors give the square quite a bit of character, but their real charm is their exquisite interiors.
+Another sight you have to experience here is Biblioteca Salaborsa, a modern library in the former stock exchange building, which features an interesting mesh of design styles and a floor that lets you see through it to ancient city remains.

 The Neptune Fountain in Piazza del Nettuno.
 Bologna, Italy